S-adenosyl-L-methionine (SAMe) is a compound found naturally in the body. SAMe helps produce and regulate hormones and maintain cell membranes.

 Research on SAMe use for specific conditions shows:

 - Depression.
-While research has shown that SAMe has a positive effect in treating depression, most studies weren't well-designed and included a small number of people.
+While research has shown that SAMe has a positive effect in treating depression, most studies weren't well designed and included a small number of people.

 - Osteoarthritis.
 Many studies comparing the use of SAMe with nonsteroidal anti-inflammatory drugs showed that each provided similar pain relief and improvement in joint function, but SAMe produced fewer side effects.
 A smaller number of studies haven't shown the same results.

-Side effects from SAMe are rare and, if they occur, usually mild.
+Side effects from SAMe are usually mild.

 SAMe can cause: